-• We want a circuit that activates an LED when the inputs are activated.
+We want a circuit that activates an LED when the inputs are activated.
 But the inputs (switches) and output (LED) are active low.
-In negative logic, we would need an AND gate:
+Here, negative logic seems better suited to represent this logic circuit: we need an AND gate in negative logic.